 It is also possible for the occasional chips and cracks to slowly wear teeth out, often adding to any inherent problems such as gum disease.

 They are literally your one-stop-shop solution for getting your lost smile back.
 Whether you require a single lost tooth or a complete set, we have several options that are custom designed just for you.
 It is now possible to eat normally like you once did and smile radiantly like you did before.
 We understand it’s not that easy for you to simply commit to a complicated dental procedure.
-This is why we recommend you to consult our experienced orthodontists Dr. Sharma and Dr. Baidwan who have extensive background in restorative dentistry.
+This is why we recommend you to consults WITH Dr. Sharma who have extensive background in restorative dentistry.

 Am I Eligible for Dental Implants?

-Make your free appointment with us today and find out if dental implants are the ideal solution for you!
+Make your appointments with us today and find out if dental implants are the ideal solution for you!